Configuration

 Configuration file

-The configuration can be written in toml configuration file which path is passed in the CONFIG environment variable.
+The configuration can be written in toml configuration file which path is passed in the CANAILLE_CONFIG environment variable.

 config.toml